sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 signals are in concordance.

-This is step `o)` in the 2465B calibration sequence, where both delay markers are aligned on the same timing mark and the B-sweep magnified timing markers are aligned.
+This is step `o)` in the 2465B calibration sequence, where both delay markers are aligned on the same timing mark, and the B-sweep magnified timing markers are superimposed.
-It's a fair guess that if the DAC codes used to set the two voltages are not near-identical, then the dreaded `LIMITS` error will occur.
+It's a fair guess that if the DAC codes used to set the two delay reference voltages are not near-identical, then the dreaded `LIMITS` error will occur.

-If you look at how those two signals are generated on the A5 board, you'll see that these two signals are straight up buffered from the sample-and-hold MUX.
+It is noteworthy that those two signals are staight up buffered from the DAC on the A5 board.
-This is - I believe - not a trivial detail, as if these were offset or amplified, there would be component differences to deal with.
+This is not a trivial detail, as if these were offset or scaled, component differences in the op-amp circuits could cause offset or slope differences.
 This would at minimum require at least one more calibration step to find the relative slope and/or offset differences between the two delay signals, and at the same time would only allow limit checking on the slope/offset values.